 Neglecting To Mulch

-Mulch is just as important in raised garden beds as it is on ground beds.
+Mulch is just as important in planting in a raised garden bed as it is in ground beds.
 It prevents weeds from growing, helps maintain soil temperature, and retains moisture.

 Use straw, grass clippings, leaves, or wood chips after planting.
 You can also plant a cover crop at the end of every growing season to avoid breaking down and compacting the soil in your garden.